JWST Opportunities and Policies

 - JWST Cycle 2 General Observer (GO) and Archival Research (AR) Program

 We are pleased to announce the Cycle 3 Call for Proposals for James Webb Space Telescope (JWST) observations and funding for archival research programs.

 Participation in this program is open to all categories of organizations, both domestic and foreign, including educational institutions, profit and nonprofit organizations, NASA Centers, and other Government agencies.

 We anticipate up to 5,000 hours offered for GO programs this cycle.
 See the JWST Call for Proposals for Cycle 3 for further details.

 This solicitation for proposals will be open through October 25, 2023 by 8:00pm US Eastern Daylight Time.
 The Astronomer's Proposal Tool (APT) is required for proposal submission.
 Results of the selection will be announced in late May 2023.

 Questions can be addressed to the STScI JWST Help Desk (http://jwsthelp.stsci.edu) where you can submit questions directly to the appropriate team of experts.

-The James Webb Space Telescope offers proposal opportunities for General Observers (GO) and Archival Proposals (AR), Guaranteed-Time Observers (GTO), and Early Release Science Programs (DD ERS) during Cycle 1.
-JWST is scheduled for launch on March 30, 2021.
-Science observations will commence after a 6 month commissioning phase.
+The James Webb Space Telescope offers proposal opportunities for General Observers (GO) and Archival Proposals (AR) and Guaranteed-Time Observers (GTO) during Cycle 3.
+Cycle 3 science observations will commence July 1, 2024.